zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/Single_Worm_Genotyping/Single_Worm_Genotyping.md

     <img src="../img/Picking_into_cap.png" width="300" />

 4. Place the caps onto an appropriately labeled strip of tubes.
 Spin down the worms into the 8-strip tube using the minicentrifuge.
+Double check that the worms made it to the bottom of the tubes and are not stuck on the tube walls or cap.

 5. Turn on the thermocycler.